 How does counselling come to an end?

 Usually, clients are ready to end when they feel they have achieved the goal/s which have formed the focus of counselling.
 An ending is always discussed and planned together.
 If the client has chosen Brief Focused therapy, eg 6 sessions, the ending will be mentioned at the penultimate session.
-If the client has been in open-ended therapy, eg for 18 months, the last sessions may be spaced out ie to fortnightly or monthly meetings, to enable gradual adjustment.
+If the client has been in open-ended therapy, eg for 18 months, the last sessions may be spaced out eg fortnightly or monthly meetings.

 How much does each session cost?

 Clinical supervision rates